AUTplayed/ldf/README.md

 <script src="ldf.js"></script>
 ```

-You also have to add a div element with the id "ldf" in your `index.html` where you want your content to be like this:
+You also have to add a div element with the id "ldf"(configurable) in your `index.html` where you want your content to be like this:

 ```
 <div id="ldf"></div>
 ```

-LDF currently expects a folder structure like this:
+LDF expects a folder structure like this (directory name can be configured):

 ```
 index.html                                    required